BALTIMORE – Even before the ball hit the ground, you knew the explosion was coming.

 When Denver Broncos quarterback Peyton Manning received a shotgun snap on third-and-1 in the first quarter of Sunday's game at M&T Bank Stadium, he read the Baltimore Ravens' defense and threw a quick pass toward the left sideline, where he expected tight end Joel Dreessen to be.
 Dreessen, however, had planted his foot and turned upfield, an obvious miscommunication between signal-caller and intended receiver.

-Manning, in case you've been ignoring pro football for the past decade-and-a-half, does not
+Manning, in case you've been ignoring pro football for the past decade-and-a-half, does not suffer route-botchers gladly.
+Sure enough, when he got to the Broncos' sideline, the NFL's ultimate perfectionist chewed out the offending party.

 If Manning could laugh at his gaffe, a rare misstep in another clinically clean performance, its significance was downright scary.
 The play served as a reminder that Manning, in his first season with the Broncos after 13 stellar campaigns (and a maddening, injury-plagued one) with the Indianapolis Colts, isn't close to being in sync with his receiving corps.